Introduction to ACME

 - Avoid overloading the sample

-- Avoid creating turbulence through the empty sample disk1
+- Avoid creating turbulence through the empty sample disk during the reference measurement3

 - Enable the signal generator by clicking the